-A session includes:
+A session might include:

-What to expect from different media platforms and outlets - straight from the horse's mouth of those who work there
+What to expect from different media platforms and outlets - straight from the horse's mouth of those who work there.

-How to proactively offer content
+How to proactively offer content.

-What to include and avoid in a press release
+What to include and avoid in a press release.

-An overview of types of media
+An overview of types of media outlets.

-Pulling out of a nosedive and post-interview damage control
+Pulling out of a nosedive and post-interview damage control.

-Workshopping of hairy questions
+Workshopping of hairy questions.

 "Jenny’s wealth of experience shone through as she provided participants with her unique insight into the media.
 Ultimately, she shed light on how artists could utilise the media to their advantage and in turn, create further opportunities for themselves."